TeachBooks/mirror_mude_book/book/fvm/advection.md

 = 0
 $$

-This relationship describes phenomenon that can be thought of as a "pulse" of quantity $\phi$ travelling through the fluid, for example a single wave ($\phi$ as wave amplitude), or a pollutant ($\phi$ as concentration).
+This relationship describes phenomenon that can be thought of as a "pulse" of quantity $\phi$ traveling through the fluid, for example a single wave ($\phi$ as wave amplitude), or a pollutant ($\phi$ as concentration).
 In the example presented here, we will consider the pulse being carried (advected) through a fluid with constant velocity $\mathbf{c}$, where the components in each direction are:

 $$
 \mathbf{c} = c_u \,\hat{i} + c_v \,\hat{j} + c_w \,\hat{k}